Biruk-Zewdie/HabeshaJobsPortal/HabeshaJobs-Backend/src/main/java/com/biruk/habeshaJobs/Notes/Notes.md

 7. The maximum file size for uploading files in Spring Boot is 1MB by default and we can change it by adding the following properties in the application.properties file:
    - spring.servlet.multipart.max-file-size=10MB
    - spring.servlet.multipart.max-request-size=10MB
+8. It is a best practice to add JWT auth after the login endpoint built in order to keep in consideration JWT authorization for other endpoints.

 ## End points
-1. registration for Employer
+1. registration for Employer ✅ tested on postman
-2. registration for Job Seeker ✅
+2. registration for Job Seeker ✅ tested on postman
-3. login for user (Job seeker and Employer) ✅
+3. login for user (Job seeker and Employer) ✅ tested on postman
 4. get all jobs
 5. get all jobs by employer id
 6. get jobs by id